topher6345/AudioTableize/README.md

 topher@tophersaunders.com
 ==========================

-A bash script to help sound designers showcase a large number of audio files online.
+Script to help sound designers sort, upload and format a large number of soundfiles.

 A bash script that (1) encodes a whole folder of .aif into mp3, ogg;
-                   (2) places them into appropriate folders;
+                   (2) sorts them into appropriate folders;
-                   (3) creates an html table containing <audio> tags and download links to the aif.
+                   (3) via pipe - writes an html table containing <audio> tags and download link to aif.

 ========================================================================================================